(Disclosure: Some of the links below may be affiliate links)

 I have used PostFinance as my bank for a very long time now.
-I have used it ever since my first pay, 14 years ago.
+I have used it ever since my first pay, back in 2004.
 For the most part, I am quite satisfied with it as a bank.
 I have a checking account and a few savings account on PostFinance.
 And I also have my third pillar on PostFinance.
 I was thinking of staying at PostFinance for most things except for my third pillar which I was thinking of moving to VIAC.
 However, it seems they decided otherwise.

 PostFinance – New fees

 I have a Private account Plus on PostFinance currently.
 Until now, as long as I had 25’000 CHF on my account, I did not have to pay any fees.
 Starting in January 2019, I will have to pay 5 CHF per month.
 That is 60 CHF per year.
 That may not seem like much.
 But the fees are the thing you have the most control on.
 Therefore, it is very important for every investor to minimize fees.
 Moreover, PostFinance is not adding any new value to their account.
 You are just paying more for the same thing.

 For some people, there is a way to get the fees waived.
 You need to have 25’000 CHF invested in funds in PostFinance.
 Since I do not have that much money invested in funds in PostFinance, this will not apply to me.
 You could also have 25’000 CHF of assets in their broker.
 However, PostFinance is a very expensive broker that cannot compare to DEGIRO or Interactive Brokers.